Zweih/qp/README.md

   yaylog -en 15
   ```

-- the `depends` column output can be lengthy. to improve readability, pipe the output to `less`:
+- the `depends` and `provides` columns output can be lengthy, packages like `perl` provide about a thousand libraries. to improve readability, pipe the output to `less`:
   ```bash
   yaylog --columns name,depends | less
   ```